AlpineAire Foods Leonardo Da Fettucine

 - Can eat right out of the bag

-- Cheaper than Mountain House and Backcountry Pantry Options
+- Cheaper than Mountain House and Backcountry Pantry options

 - Taste is comparable to $1 grocery store pasta meals

-- Rival manufactures offer more "packable" options
+- Rival manufacturers offer more "packable" options

 - Broccoli and mushrooms were a little lacking